Speech-Rule-Engine/speech-rule-engine/README.md

 ---------------

 SRE can be used as a browser ready library giving you the option of loading it in a browser and use its full functionality on your webesites.
-Since version 4 SRE the same bundle file works both in node and in a browser.
+Since SRE version 4, the same bundle file works both in node and in a browser.
 Simply include the file ``sre.js`` in your website in a script tag

 ``` html
 <script src="[URL]/sre.js"></script>